Overlooked by many travelers, Civitavecchia Cruise Port is more than just a cruise port or a gateway to Rome.

 Incitur, based in Civitavecchia, are local experts in their hometown.
 Contact them for excellent guided tours, both in and area of Civitavecchia.
 They are also a good alternative to the cruise line’s shore excursions for exploring Rome or further afield.

 Just 5 km outside of Civitavecchia, Terme Taurine, or Taurine Baths, is an ancient Roman site earlier a thermal bath and worth exploring if you enjoy archeology.

 Nearby is the thermal complex of Ficoncella, where you can bathe in one of the five natural warm springs.

-Known for its healing properties, it is an ancient site, and its facilities are pretty basic.
+It is an ancient site known for its healing properties, and its facilities are pretty basic.
 Entrance is 5 euros per person during the day.